 - Research & Writing Seminar

-16 hours of course work must be selected from the following:
+12 hours of coursework must be selected from the following:

 - Expository Preaching from Prophecy

 - Teaching Practicum